RIPAGlobal/scimitar/README.md

 ### Data models

 Scimitar assumes that each SCIM resource maps to a single corresponding class in your system.
 This might be an abstraction over more complex underpinings, but either way, a 1:1 relationship is expected.
-For example, a SCIM User might map to a User ActiveRecord model in your Rails application, while a SCIM Group might map to an ActiveRecord model called 'Teams' which actually operates on some more complex set of data "under the hood".
+For example, a SCIM User might map to a User ActiveRecord model in your Rails application, while a SCIM Group might map to some custom class called Team which operates on a more complex set of data "under the hood".

 Before writing any controllers, it's a good idea to examine the SCIM specification and figure out how you intend to map SCIM attributes in any resources of interest, to your local data.
-A [mixin is provided](https://github.com/RIPGlobal/scimitar/blob/main/app/models/scimitar/resources/mixin.rb) which you can include in any plain old Ruby class (including, but not limited to ActiveRecord model classes).
+A [mixin is provided](https://github.com/RIPGlobal/scimitar/blob/main/app/models/scimitar/resources/mixin.rb) which you can include in any plain old Ruby class (including, but not limited to ActiveRecord model classes) - a more readable form of the comments in this file are [in the RDoc output](https://www.rubydoc.info/gems/scimitar/Scimitar/Resources/Mixin).

 The functionality exposed by the mixin is relatively complicated because the range of operations that the SCIM API supports is quite extensive.
 Rather than duplicate all the information here, please see the extensive comments in the mixin linked above for more information.
 There are examples in the [test suite's Rails models](https://github.com/RIPGlobal/scimitar/tree/main/spec/apps/dummy/app/models), or for another example: